ARTISTIC

 Research Activities

-This section highlights Andrew Champlin’s artistic research and archives his contributions to dance, including performance lectures, talks, workshops, publications, research labs, collaborative teaching, and interdisciplinary courses in academia and the independent scene.
+This section highlights Andrew Champlin’s artistic research over the past years, including performance lectures, talks, workshops, publications, research labs, collaborative teaching, and interdisciplinary courses in academia and the independent scene.